COBOL for GCC Development

 The source code for the compiler is available at https://gitlab.cobolworx.com/COBOLworx/gcc-cobol.git That repository is public; you should be able to clone it.

 As mentioned, this project is very much under development.
 We are trying to make sure that the master+cobol branch of the repository compiles and runs, but as it is the active development branch, there can be no guarantees.
-The relcan branch is intended to be more stable.

 Configuration considerations